casper-network/docs/source/docs/casper/operators/aws-nodes/4-modules.md

 ## Monitoring Modules

-All modules pertinent to overseeing the node.
-AWS offers a suite of services enabling operators to observe both the node and Casper service status.
-These services allow the establishment of alarms and provide a visual representation on a dashboard, displaying the node's resources and capacity in real time.
+Monitoring modules are pertinent to overseeing the node.
+AWS offers a suite of services enabling operators to observe the node and Casper service status.
+These services allow the establishment of alarms and provide a visual representation on a dashboard, displaying the node's resources and capacity in real-time.

 | AWS Services Used     | Description                                                         |
 | --------------------  | ------------------------------------------------------------------- |